mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    The [`reactiveLimit!`](@ref reactiveLimit!) function changes the `PowerSystem` composite type deliberately because it is intended to help users create the power system where all reactive power outputs of the generators are within limits.
+    The [`reactiveLimit!`](@ref reactiveLimit!) function changes the `PowerSystem` type deliberately because it is intended to help users create the power system where all reactive power outputs of the generators are within limits.

 ---